MultiSafepay/docs/content/payment-methods/google-pay-integration.md

 When you have finished testing, change the environment to `PRODUCTION`.

-# Step 2: Display the button
+# 2. Display the button

 ## Check for Google Pay support